sophia1000/Sophias-item-and-weapon-pickup-systems-for-vrchat/README.md

 # License
 MIT

-# Contact
-little.sophia#1000
-If you make something cool with this, please message me.
-I wanna see what people make of it. if you have any ideas please let me know.

 # To-do list
 I plan to add more weapons to it like a functional gun and bow.